 212. CHAIRMAN PRO TEMPORE.

-At the beginning of each Council period or the next Legislative session after the position is vacated, the Chairman shall nominate one Councilmember as Chairman Pro Tempore who shall act in the place of the Chairman when the Chairman is absent or is recused.
+At the beginning of each Council Period or the next Legislative session after the position is vacated, the Chairman shall nominate one Councilmember as Chairman Pro Tempore who shall act in the place of the Chairman when the Chairman is absent or is recused.
 The Council shall, by resolution, act on the nomination.

 213. VACANCY IN OFFICE OF CHAIRMAN.